verybigsnorlax/Class-Roster-School-/README.md

 <a name='BuiltWith'></a>
 ### Built With
 This program was built using C++ with no additional imported libraries.
-The project environment was on Windows 10 using Visual Studios Code
+The project environment was on Windows 10 using Visual Studios Code.

 <a name='Usage'></a>
 ## Usage
 In order to run the program, you must have a GNU C++ Compiler (g++).
-Make sure the header and implementation files are in the same directory as main.cpp
+Make sure the header and implementation files are in the same directory as main.cpp.

 For Windows:

 The easiest way to run this program on Windows is through Visual Studios Code or using a Linux Virtual Machine.

 For Linux:

 Once all the files are in the same directory including the makefile, just run the make command in the terminal.

 <a name='Requirements'></a>